-The tower was prefabricated in the north and then shipped to the island, arriving in June of 1887.
-It took just three months to assemble the cast-iron structure, and keeper James Gardner lit the light for the first time on September 15th.
+The tower was prefabricated in the north and then shipped to the island, arriving in June 1887.
+It took just three months to assemble the cast-iron structure, and Keeper James Gardner lit the light for the first time on September 15.
 The tower’s lantern room is supported by a central cylinder, which houses a spiral staircase, and four supporting columns, which slope outward to form a square, pyramidal structure.
 Four levels of horizontal braces connect the central cylinder to the supporting columns.

 A revolving third-order Fresnel lens was originally used in the tower to produce four, grouped white flashes every thirty seconds, displayed at a focal plane of 101 feet.
 In 1899, the signature was changed to one red flash every thirty seconds.